Skip to main content

 TypeScript

-import { BrowserContext, Page } from "playwright-core";
+import { BrowserContext, Page } from "playwright";

 import { extractStructuredData } from "@intuned/browser/ai";